nullfrctl/404/readme.txt

 404 is a very simple tf2 config operated by symlinks.

-running sync.zsh with zsh will, assuming you have the regular path for tf2, aut- omatically set up the symlinks.
+running sync.sh with your shell should automatically set up the symlinks. if it doesn't, please open an issue and give an idea of how to fix it. i'm very new to scripting and help would be appreciated.

-to update or add to the vpk files within the custom folder, just replace them or add to them. sync.zsh should automatically detect your changes.
+to update or add to the vpk files within the custom folder, just replace them or add to them. sync.sh should automatically detect your changes.